 Many women experience changes and imbalance with female hormones, including decreased levels of estradiol, progesterone, and testosterone as they get older.
 Symptoms of perimenopause and menopause affect a woman’s sense of well-being and balance.
 By using bioidentical hormones, you can improve energy, weight gain, sleep, menopausal or perimenopausal hot flashes, loss of libido and drive, and decreased mental clarity.
 Dr. K accepts new patients seeking treatment with bioidentical hormones and that want to restore balance and hormone optimization.
-Call the Women’s and Maternity Care Specialists office in Orlando or Winter Park, Florida, or request an appointment online to learn more.
+Call the OB/GYN Care Orlando office in Winter Park, Florida, or request an appointment online to learn more.

 Bioidentical hormones are designed to be chemically identical to hormones in your body.
 They’re made from plant or animal sources (like soy or yams), instead of an artificial creation from a lab.
 Researchers believe that because bioidentical hormones are identical to the hormones you already have in your body, they’re going to work more efficiently than traditional hormone replacement therapy treatments.

 If you are experiencing hormone imbalance with fatigue, foggy thinking, depression, thinning hair, excessive hair on face and arms, low blood pressure, painful or severe menstruation, tender breasts, painful intercourse, low sex drive, or ovarian cysts, you might have a hormone imbalance.
 Bioidentical hormones by replacing needed natural hormones like testosterone and estrogen will relieve these symptoms.
 Women will notice improved libido and response, better energy and focus, along with improving weight control.
-If you are having menopausal hot flashes and symptoms related to full menopause you will find relief of these bothersome symptoms as well.
+If you are having menopausal hot flashes and symptoms related to full menopause you will find relief from these bothersome symptoms as well.

 If you are having symptoms of hormone loss or imbalance replacement with testosterone and estradiol will help you.
 Depending on your age and deficits in the hormone, your symptoms may be mild or severe.
 Symptoms Include: